Dialects and linguistic diversity in Bavaria

 There are basically three different language areas in Bavaria:

 Bavarian is spoken throughout south-eastern Bavaria.
 Franconian occupies the second largest language area: it is confined in the south by Ansbach, in the east by Bayreuth, in the north by Coburg and in the west by Würzburg.
 Swabian is less represented compared to Bavarian and Franconian dialects.
-It is spoken in the area around Aschaffenburg and west of Augsburg.

 But that’s not all.
 There is not “the Franconian language” nor “the Bavarian language”: you have to distinguish between Upper, Lower and Middle Franconian, between Upper and Middle Bavarian and many other Bavarian dialects.
 There are around 60 dialect landscapes in total in Bavaria alone.
 However, one concern can be removed in the process: the different language groups mostly understand each other, even if you are looked at quizzically or ridiculed as a Franconian in Upper Bavaria; the other way around would probably also be the case.